 “Yeah, you know what?
 Why don’t you go tell the whole school?
 It seems you got nothing better to do than trying to ruin my fucking life!”
 Years of frustration were finally coming out.
 “All that happened to me, it’s all your fault!
 Damn you and the day I met you!”

 “What did you say?”
 Peter seemed furious.
-“Always acting superior, like you were better than anyone!
+“Always acting superior, like you’re better than anyone!
 You’re the only reason your life sucks!”

 “Look what you’ve become, all for that asshole!”
 Peter screamed at him.

-“You’d wish you could be half the man he his,” Liam murmured.
+“You’d wish you could be half the man he is,” Liam murmured.

 Dan broke his heart, but that didn’t make him less awesome to Liam.
 On the contrary, he could almost hear his voice as he was losing consciousness.

 Liam forced his eyes open.
 It really was Dan’s voice.
 Dan pushed Peter away and knelt by Liam’s side, taking his head into his hands to look at his forehead.

 “Liam, I’ll bring you to the hospital now,” Dan told him with a sweet voice.